Skip to Content

 A BSc or BInfSc with a major in computer science is a preparation for any of these careers.

 Professional computer users are scientists, engineers and others who spend much of their time working with computers within their chosen professions.
-The need for people suitably skilled for such positions, with strong supporting studies in computing in addition to their professional discipline has increased in recent years.
+The demand for people suitably skilled for such positions, with strong supporting studies in computing in addition to their professional discipline is high.

 Page authorised by Director, Student Administration